Last updated on November 1st, 2023

 Pomegranate and Diabetics Hearts

-Intake of pomegranate juice might aid diabetic’s health.
+Intake of pomegranate juice might aid diabetic’s heart health.
 This is possible by lowering their risk of heart problems.
 It was found that diabetics who had pomegranate juice for 3 months had a reduced risk of atherosclerosis.
 In atherosclerosis, there is a hardening of the arteries.

 Moreover, this fruit juice delays the absorption of bad LDL cholesterol.
 Diabetics are at a higher risk of atherosclerosis.
 This condition adds to coronary heart disease, stroke, heart attack, and other blood vessel issues.
 Antioxidants present in pomegranate juice help to decrease these heart-associated risks relating to diabetes.